openspending/community.openspending.org/resources/osi/eu-spending-data.md

-Investigative Journalism published a project including an extensive database [mapping the structural funds](http://datajournalismhandbook.org/1.0/en/case_studies_1.html) across for the 2007-2013 EU budget.
+Investigative Journalism published a project including an extensive database [mapping the structural funds](http://datajournalismhandbook.org/1.0/en/case_studies_1.html) across for the 2007-2013 EU budget ([more info](http://blog.okfn.org/2011/03/08/a-kafkaesque-data-trail-the-hunt-for-europes-hidden-billions/)).
 The project was rightly heralded as groundbreaking for its level of detail, dedication and cross border setup.
-Three years later it is however also clear that such centralised initiated projects have clear limitations, and therefore challenges remain when thinking about how European wide spending transparency.
+Three years later it is however also clear that such centrally initiated projects have clear limitations, and therefore challenges remain when thinking about how European wide spending transparency.